Siddharth-2954/summerinternship2024_D23IT177/README.md

   - Explored more about React components and practiced implementing them
   - Reviewed the expense management system and noted areas for improvement
   - Made some changes in Bootstrap CSS for the product management system

+### ╰┈➤ Day 3: Image Error Resolution and System Update
+- **Tasks :**
+Resolved the product image error and ensured that images are now displaying properly Deepened understanding of React components and started applying them in the project Updated the expense management system based on the review